simon-void/SpringWebAOP-MCVE/README.md

-# Spring Web + AOP issue MCVE
+# Spring Web with AOP: use own annotation to as a target for an advice

-just a minimal example of a REST endpoint that should trigger an advice, but currently doesn't
+just a minimal example of a REST endpoint that triggers an advice.

 ## Run the app